UM-Bridge/benchmarks/docs/source/mpi_container.rst

 The official recomendation (from OpenMPI, Singularity, Intel etc) uses the so-called Hybrid model where the `singularity run` command is prepended with `mpirun` or `srun`.
 It is the most straightforward way but not without its problems, which you can look up on the recommender's website.
-Other than the documented issues, it also relies on the resources manager being MPI aware and vice versa, this is something configured by sysadmins and outside of normal users' control.
+Other than the documented issues, it also relies on the resources manager being MPI-aware and vice versa, this is something configured by sysadmins and outside of normal users' control.

 Using the Hybrid model method